Frank Merrill: Background and early career

-Born on December 4, 1903 in Hopkinton, Massachusetts, Merrill lived with his family in Amesbury, Massachusetts, and graduated from Amesbury High School.
+Born on December 4, 1903, in Hopkinton, Massachusetts, Merrill lived with his family in Amesbury, Massachusetts, and graduated from Amesbury High School.
 He enlisted in the U.S. Army in 1922 and earned the rank of staff sergeant in Company A, 11th Engineers.

 He received an appointment to West Point in 1925 and he graduated in 1929.
 He subsequently earned a B.S. in military engineering from the Massachusetts Institute of Technology in 1932.
 In 1938, Merrill became the Military Attaché in Tokyo where he studied the Japanese language.

 He joined General Douglas MacArthur's staff in the Philippines in 1941 as a military intelligence officer.
 Merrill was on a mission in Rangoon, Burma, at the time of the Pearl Harbor attack and remained in Burma after the Japanese invasion.

 In November 1943, Colonel Merrill was promoted to brigadier general only a month before his fortieth birthday, making him one of the youngest American generals since the Civil War.
-Even more remarkable was the fact that he had been serving as a commissioned officer for only 14 years.
+Even more remarkable was that he had been serving as a commissioned officer for only 14 years.
 He was promoted to major general in September 1944 at the age of 40.